 By taking note of what you eat and how it affects your body, you can start to see patterns and tweak your diet that may help improve your symptoms.

 This blog is supported by its readers.
 This post contains Amazon affiliate links, and I may receive a commission if you click at no extra cost.
 Affiliate Disclosure

 Journaling can also be helpful for communicating with your doctor about potential triggers or dietary changes that have made a difference in your health.
 So, why not give it a try?
 It may just be what you need to take control of your fibromyalgia symptoms!

-Almost half of all Fibromyalgia patients report that certain foods can trigger their symptoms.
-An effective way of finding out what food may be exacerbating your symptoms is to keep a food journal.
+Almost half of all fibromyalgia patients report that certain foods can trigger their symptoms.
+An effective way to find out what food may exacerbate your symptoms is to keep a food journal.

 You can record your food intake using a fitness app, create a digital journal, or go with the old-fashioned and preferred approach and record your meals in a food journal notebook.

 You may notice that your pain worsens or has headaches and severe fatigue after consuming a particular food.
 Your journal will make it easier to see patterns, and you can then adjust your diet accordingly.